-Enable the built-in local Administrator account on Windows endpoints for administrative access
+Enable the built-in local Administrator account on Windows endpoints to restore break-glass access

 Consider Worklets your easy button